-This report presents Market Reform's proposed-methodology for the conduct of the review and presents the rationale for the approach.
-The proposed-methodology will be the has been subject of anto industry consultation, which will inform the and this final methodology used. has been updated to reflect submissions from participant submissions.
-The methodology proposed used in this report is the same assimilar to that used by Market Reform for the 2018 Gas Market Parameter Review.
+This report presents Market Reform's methodology for the conduct of the review and presents the rationale for the approach.
+The methodology has been subject to industry consultation and this final methodology has been updated to reflect submissions from participant submissions.
+The methodology used in this report is similar to that used by Market Reform for the 2018 Gas Market Parameter Review.